floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

 provided.

-The sokol-shdc shader compiler extracts reflection data from the shader: number and size of uniform blocks, number and type of textures and sampler, and actually used texture/sampler pairs.
+The sokol-shdc shader compiler extracts reflection data from the shader: number and size of uniform blocks, number and type of textures and samplers, and actually used texture/sampler pairs.
 This reflection information is then passed into the `sg_make_shader()` calls via a code-generated `sg_shader_desc` struct.
 The shader code cannot provide any information about whether a provided texture